sawenzel/VecGeom/VecGeom/surfaces/conv/README.md

 The condition of validity for the trapezoids is that the bottom and top trapezes are similar (scaled).
 So not all combinations of paramemters are valid, the following identities must hold:
 - dy1/dy2 = dx1/dx3 = dx2/dx4
 - alpha1 = alpha2
+The degenerated cases where one of these lengths is zero makes exception to the rule above.

 ## Extruded
 Extrusion solid created by translating and scaling a blueprint arbitrary polygon parallel with (xOy) to an arbitrary number of z positions.
 The blueprint polygon vertices are defined counter-clockwise in the xOy plane (as per PlanarPolygon::GetOrientation).
 The corresponding polygon vertices between any two consecutive z sections are connected with lines.